IDEAS at SJSU | Sofia Wright

 Coming out of IDEAS, and apart of ZinnStarter’s Batch 1, ParkStash was born.

-“IDEAS club gave us a platform to present our venture to renowned entrepreneur Ray Zinn via ZinnStarter accelerator program,” said Sameer Saran, former CEO of ParkStash.
+“IDEAS club gave us a platform to present our venture to renowned entrepreneur Ray Zinn via ZinnStarter accelerator program,” said Sameer Saran, CEO of ParkStash.

 “IDEAS club members were a constant support and provided insightful feedback for our product.
 They also helped us in getting potential candidates for marketing and design.”